Managing Credit Risk on Counterparty Level

 Our country risk ratings represent a key tool in our management of country risk.
 They are established by the independent ERM Risk Research function within Deutsche Bank and include:

 - Sovereign rating: A measure of the probability of the sovereign defaulting on its foreign or local currency obligations.

 - Transfer risk rating: A measure of the probability of a “transfer risk event”, i.e., the risk that an otherwise solvent debtor is unable to meet its obligations due to inability to obtain foreign currency or to transfer assets as a result of direct sovereign intervention.

-All sovereign and transfer risk ratings are reviewed, at least quarterly, by the Portfolio Risk Committee, although more frequent reviews are undertaken when deemed necessary.
+All sovereign and transfer risk ratings are reviewed, at least on an annual basis.

-Furthermore, in our PBC businesses, we apply product-specific strategies setting our risk appetite for sufficiently homogeneous portfolios where tailored client analysis is secondary, such as the retail portfolios of mortgages, business and consumer finance products.
-In Wealth Management, target levels are set for global concentrations along products as well as based on the liquidity of the underlying collateral.
+Furthermore, in our PCC businesses, we apply product-specific strategies setting our risk appetite for sufficiently homogeneous portfolios where tailored client analysis is secondary, such as the retail portfolios of mortgages and business and consumer finance products.
+In Wealth Management, target levels are set for global concentrations along products as well as based on type and liquidity of collateral.